Fears of medical shortages and disease in Ukraine after Russian invasion

 "WHO is working to urgently develop contingency plans to support Ukraine and prevent further spread of polio caused by the conflict," said Jasarevic.

 Russia calls its actions in Ukraine a "special operation" to destroy its neighbour's military capabilities and capture what it regards as dangerous nationalists.
-It denies targeting civilians.
+Moscow denies targeting civilians.

 CONCERN FOR HIV PATIENTS